lucasgrinspan/rts-api/README.md

 The data types are defined below.
 The fields are sorted by utility to the average use case.
 Note: the usage of some fields are currently unknown.

+Each function below returns a promise that resolves to the data.

 #### `getCurrentBuses(agencyID: string)`

-Returns an array of bus objects (promise) that are currently in service.
+Returns an array of bus objects that are currently in service.

 Bus object:
 | Field Name | Type | Description |